aakashdinkarh/content-tracker/README.md

    - Click on the extension icon in your browser.
    - Enter the content you want to track in the input field and click **Start Tracking**.

+## **Important Behaviors**
+1. **Tracker Stops on Refresh**:
+   - Tracking stops if you refresh the page.
+Restart it to continue.

+2. **One-Time Tracking**:
+   - Tracks once per activation.
+Stops after detecting the content.

+3. **Page-Specific**:
+   - Only tracks the current page.
+Other pages are not affected.

+4. **Independent Tracking**:
+   - Track separately on each page.
+Each page’s tracker works independently.

 ## **Usage**
 1. Open a webpage where you'd like to monitor content.
 2. Enter the text you'd like to track in the extension popup.